element-hq/element-android/docs/notifications.md

 This mode is turned on when the app enters foreground, and off when enters background.

-In background, and depending on wether push is available or not, Element will use different methods to perform the syncs (Workers / Alarms / Service)
+In background, and depending on whether push is available or not, Element will use different methods to perform the syncs (Workers / Alarms / Service)

-## Push (FCM) received in background
+### Push (FCM) received in background

-In order to enable Push, Element must first get a push token from the firebase SDK, then register a pusher with this token on the HomeServer.
+In order to enable Push, Element must first get a push token from the firebase SDK, then register a pusher with this token on the homeserver.

 When a message should be notified to a user,  the user's homeserver notifies the registered `push gateway` for Element, that is [sygnal](https://github.com/matrix-org/sygnal) _- The reference implementation for push gateways -_ hosted by matrix.org.